ets-labs/python-dependency-injector/README.rst

             """Initializer."""
             self._engine = engine  # Engine is injected

-Next example demonstrates creation of several cars with different engines:
+The next example demonstrates the creation of several cars with different engines:

 .. code-block:: python